pavelsolis/Replication-Folder/README.md

 	# Usual workflow
 $ git status
 $ git commit -am "Your message"
-	# To merge feature branch into dev, first close all open files from the feature branch
+	# To merge feature branch into dev (close all open files from the feature branch first)
 $ git checkout dev
 $ git pull				# Pull before push to ensure you have the latest version of the remote dev branch
 $ git merge --no-ff ftr/cat/name	# Merge your branch changes to dev without a fast-forward